 - Capacity building and sharing best practices with like-minded practitioners.

 - Tools to facilitate city-specific implementation strategies.

 - Access to a growing network of other cities and knowledge institutes, simplifying collaboration on EU projects, international research, and joint tendering.

-See more in the Metabolic Cities Program brochure.
+See more in the Circular Cities Program brochure.

 Gerard Roemers, Metabolic sustainability consultant, said: “Cities are key leverage points for a circular economy given their huge resource demands and environmental footprint.
 Future cities must engineer an economy that is regenerative and waste-free by design.
 A circular approach to urban development unlocks opportunities for resource savings, job creation, capacity building, civic engagement, healthier environments for residents, and resilience to external shocks.
 With the Metabolic Cities Program, we are creating a knowledge community where cities can access joint research trajectories, discounted services, a network of peers and partners, and a growing library of data, tools, and best practices.
 We’re looking forward to sharing the results.”

-For more information, look at the full Metabolic Cities Program brochure or get in touch.
+For more information, look at the full Circular Cities Program brochure or get in touch.